Rape of males: China

 No official statistics are collected.
 However, the United Nations' 2013 Multi-Country Study on Men and Violence in Asia and the Pacific found that 3% of Chinese men surveyed acknowledged having been raped by another man during their lifetime (suggesting that the proportion of male rapes as a percentage of all rapes was 14.4%).

 Taiwan

 Taiwan counted 12,066 victims of reported sexual assault in 2012 of which 1,335 victims were men.
 The Ministry of Interior showed that 7,608 minors were rape or sexual assault victims, with 1,063 of them being boys.
 To prevent the increasing number of these crimes, Taiwan's Ministry of Education had released a short film on sexual education.
-The netizens (Internet users) and students of Taiwan are treating it as a subject of jokes.
-However, National Academy of Educational Research Secretary-General Kuo Kung-pin stated that the video has achieved its purpose to get attention from the youth to remind them that men can be raped as well.
+However, many internet users and students in Taiwan treated it as a subject of jokes.
+However, the National Academy of Educational Research Secretary-General Kuo Kung-pin stated that the video has achieved its purpose in gaining attention from the youth to remind them that men can be raped as well.